 Professor of Philosophy; Director, Center for Philosophy & History of Science

-Professor Bokulich’s teaching at Boston University includes courses in the philosophy of science; philosophy of physics; gender, race and science; and science, technology, and values.
+Professor Bokulich’s teaching at Boston University includes courses in the philosophy of science; philosophy of Earth sciences; philosophy of physics; gender, race and science; and science, technology, and values.

 - Review by Sir Michael Berry